While visiting Dunedin

 Dunedin offers a range of things to see and do:

 Starting in The Octagon, the heart of the city, you will find Dunedin Public Art Gallery, The Regent Theatre and St Paul’s Cathedral.
 You will also find tourist gift stores, cinemas, bars, restaurants and cafes.
-George Street shopping precinct starts from here too and just up Stuart Street you can catch a play at the Fortune Theatre.
+George Street shopping precinct starts from here too.

 If walking from the Octagon to Olveston, it will take about 15 minutes up-hill.
 Click here to download our walking / driving / taxi map.